OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-request-is-not-defined-error/README.md

+# 🐞 Next.js Middleware: Handling `Request is not defined` Error

 This document addresses a common error encountered when working with Next.js Middleware:  `ReferenceError: Request is not defined`.
 This error arises because the `Request` object, crucial for middleware functionality, isn't accessible in all contexts.
 Middleware functions operate on incoming requests, and attempting to access `Request` outside the appropriate middleware function will lead to this error.